What is your morning routine?

 How soon do you check your phone in the morning?

 I’ll usually scroll through my Instagram feed when I make coffee.
 It doesn’t take very long to look at the photos.
 From there, I focus on journaling, taking my daily photo, and enjoying my morning view.
 I try to keep screen time to a minimum in the morning.

 What are your most important tasks in the morning?

-Making coffee, taking my daily photo, journaling, playing with my cats, and talking to Logan, my husband and best friend, about the day ahead.
+Making coffee, taking my daily photo, journaling, playing with my cats, eating breakfast, talking to Logan—my husband—about the day ahead, and going to CrossFit.